 An improved version of this approach involves departmental wikis where the content can be collaboratively developed and the queries can be also documented easily.
 Yet the need for versioning is not satisfied and that’s quite a downside since accidentally lost versions cannot be retrieved.

-At that era, it seems that what every professional who writes SQL needs is a set of tools and software application that will allow him to minimize the duplicative work and eliminate the above-mentioned pitfalls.
+In that era, it seems that what every professional who writes SQL needs is a set of tools and software application that will allow him to minimize the duplicative work and eliminate the above-mentioned pitfalls.
 At this post, we are going to have a look at the most important tools that fall under this category.

 The (not so) new way